 Interest charges accrue on overdue amounts

-Loss of good standing, which can prevent a business from legally operating in Texas
+Loss of good standing with the Texas Secretary of State, which can prevent your business from legally operating, entering into contracts, or filing lawsuits in Texas

 Public Information Report (PIR) or Ownership Information Report (OIR)